NETWAYS/ansible-collection-elasticstack/README.md

-Filebeat
+Ansible Role: Beats
 =========

 [![CI](https://github.com/NETWAYS/ansible-role-beats/workflows/Molecule%20Test/badge.svg?event=push)](https://github.com/NETWAYS/ansible-role-beats/workflows/Molecule%20Test/badge.svg)

-This role installs and configures Filebeat.
+This role installs and configures Beats.
+You can use it as a standalone role or combine it with our other roles managing the Elastic Stack.

-*WARNING*: This is a very, very early prototype only usable for a very specific environment. **DO NOT USE IN PRODUCTION**

 Requirements
 ------------

 You need to have the beats you want to install available in your software repositories.
 We provide a role for just that but if you have other ways of managing software, just make sure it's available.
-Alternatively you can install Filebeat yourself.
+Alternatively you can install the Beats yourself.

 Role Variables
 --------------